Rus Tuima

-Rusiate Tuima is an English professional rugby union player who plays as a Lock or Back-row for Premiership Rugby club Exeter Chiefs.
+Rusiate Tuima is an English professional rugby union player who plays as a Lock or Back-row for Premiership Rugby club Newcastle Red Bulls.

 Early life

 Born in Suva, Fiji, Tuima moved to England from Fiji as a child at the age of four.

 Club career

 Tuima made his Exeter Chiefs debut in the Premiership Rugby Cup against Bath Rugby at Sandy Park in 2019.
 He made his full Premiership Rugby debut coming off the bench against Wasps RFC at the Ricoh Arena in January 2021.
 In March 2024, he signed a new contract with the club until 2026.
 In May 2024, following an impressive season he was named in the Premiership Rugby Team of the Season for the 2023–24 campaign.

+On 5 January 2026, Tuima agrees a move to Premiership rivals Newcastle Red Bulls on a two-year contract from the 2026-27 season.

 International career

 Although born in Fiji, Tuima has represented England at youth level.
 In 2018 he competed for the England Under-18 side.
 Tuima scored a try for the England U20 team in a defeat to Wales during the 2019 Six Nations Under 20s Championship.
 Later that year he was a member of the squad that finished fifth at the 2019 World Rugby Under 20 Championship.

 In February 2024 Tuima scored a try for England A in a victory over Portugal.
 In May 2024, he was called up by Steve Borthwick to a senior England team training squad.

 In May 2024 Tuima was called up to the senior England squad for a training camp.